sohelamin/youtube-feed-2-wp-post/README.md

-#Youtube Feed 2 WP Post
+#YouTube Feed 2 WP Post

 A wordpress plugin which is simply allow you to import your YouTube video feed as a post within a selective time.